ni/nisystemlink-clients-python/docs/getting_started.rst

    :linenos:

-TestMonitor API
+Product API
 -------

 Overview
 ~~~~~~~~

-The :class:`.TestMonitorClient` class is the primary entry point of the TestMonitor API.
+The :class:`.ProductClient` class is the primary entry point of the Product API.

-When constructing a :class:`.TestMonitorClient`, you can pass an
+When constructing a :class:`.ProductClient`, you can pass an
 :class:`.HttpConfiguration` (like one retrieved from the
-:class:`.HttpConfigurationManager`), or let :class:`.TestMonitorClient` use the
+:class:`.HttpConfigurationManager`), or let :class:`.ProductClient` use the
 default connection.
 The default connection depends on your environment.

-With a :class:`.TestMonitorClient` object, you can:
+With a :class:`.ProductClient` object, you can:

 * Create, update, query, and delete Products